When Your Buyer Requests Home Inspection Repairs

 Maybe they are, maybe they aren’t.
 But don’t let emotions overtake you without carefully considering what requests your home buyer is making after the home inspection

-Make sure you have a clear understanding of what the buyer is asking for after their home inspection.
-They should provide evidence of the issue by providing the particular section of the home inspection report spelling out the issue.
+Ensure you have a clear understanding of what the buyer is requesting following their home inspection.
+They should provide evidence of the issue by citing the specific section of the home inspection report that details it.

 Are The Home Inspection Repair Requests Reasonable or Unreasonable?

-Now, this is where you have to pay attention to what is reasonable for your price range and the type of market you are in, and even where you are located in the country.
+Now, you need to consider what is reasonable for your price range, the type of market you are in, and your location in the country.

-Take two similar houses where one is selling for $350k and the other is selling for $500k.
+Consider two similar houses: one priced at $550k and the other at $850k.
 The expectation of the condition would be different.
-You would expect the house for $350k would need far more work than the one selling for $500k This is where your real estate agent really can counsel you based on what they are seeing in the marketplace.
+You would expect the house priced at $550k to require far more work than the one priced at $850k.
+This is where your real estate agent really can counsel you based on what they are seeing in the marketplace.

 Review with your listing agent what inspection requests are reasonable and you might consider doing (if any) and what buyer repair requests are unreasonable.

-Unless otherwise stated by the seller in the seller’s disclosure a buyer expects (and reasonably so) a home to be relatively safe, healthy and functioning correctly at the time of the sale.
+Unless otherwise stated by the seller in the seller’s disclosure, a buyer expects (and reasonably so) a home to be safe, healthy, and functioning correctly at the time of the sale.

 Consider The Current State of The Real Estate Market

 You need to consider the current market conditions first.
-The market is very different today in 2021 vs the market in 2010.
-Today the market is on fire, buyers are fighting fiercely for good homes.
+The market is very different today in 2026 than it was in 2010.
+Today, the market is softening slightly, but it remains a seller’s market, and buyers are competing fiercely for good homes.
 But, in 2010 a seller could barely give a house away.

-How you handle repair requests can be very different based on market conditions.
-Today,you can pretty much tell a buyer next, please, if they dare ask for any requests at all.
+How you handle repair requests can vary significantly depending on market conditions.
+Today, you can pretty much tell a buyer next, please, if they dare ask for any requests at all.
 There is most likely another buyer right behind them willing to accept your house as-is.

-In 2010, you had to consider every repair request seriously even if the request was unreasonable.
+In 2010, you had to take every repair request seriously, even if it was unreasonable.
 If you said no, you could easily turn the buyer away and not know if you would even get another offer.

 The Difference Between A Buyer’s Unreasonable Repair Request and A Reasonable Repair Request

-Serious issues may arise a seller is not aware of at all during the inspection of a home.
-A seller can live for years with excessive amounts of mold in their attic or high levels of radon in the home and not even know it.
+Serious issues may arise that a seller is unaware of during a home inspection.
+A seller may live for years with excessive mold in their attic or elevated radon levels in the home without knowing it.

-Both of these do pose a health risk to potential occupants.
-These are requests that a seller should consider making.
+Both of these pose a health risk to potential occupants.
+These are requests a seller should consider.

 Other Examples Of Reasonable Requests vs. Unreasonable Requests

 An electric panel that has had water penetration and corrosion is a fire hazard and should be rectified by an electrician and a home seller should probably consider the repair or a closing cost credit back at closing.
-A home buyer has put in an offer expecting the panel to function properly and safely.
+A homebuyer has submitted an offer, expecting the panel to function properly and safely.

-But, a 100 amp panel that may be at its max, but fully serviceable, is not necessarily a repair request a seller should consider.
-There are no safety issues and it is fully functional.
+But a 100-amp panel that may be at its maximum but is fully serviceable is not necessarily a repair request a seller should consider.
+There are no safety issues, and it is fully functional.

-Now if the furnace has a cracked heat exchanger that again is a safety issue.
+If the furnace has a cracked heat exchanger, that is also a safety issue.
 It could leak dangerous carbon monoxide into the home.

 Does it present a serious safety or health issue?

-An outside outlet that is not GFCI or insulation in the attic that is not to code is not what I would call a serious issue and should be reviewed on a case-by-case basis.
+An outside outlet that is not GFCI-protected or in an attic that is not to code is not a serious issue and should be reviewed on a case-by-case basis.

 At some point, the buyer needs to realize that they are buying a used house.
-Not everything will be to current building codes and there are some dings and dents.
+Not everything will comply with current building codes, and there are some dings and dents.

-What I usually break it down to does the deficient area of the home present a serious safety or health issue or is it a serious and costly system or structural issue.
+I usually break it down to whether the deficient area of the home presents a serious safety or health issue, or a serious and costly system or structural issue.

 Do Your Due Diligence